reyestech/Fullstack-Academy/README.md

 ## Quick‑Start

-Deploying the toolkit is trivial: clone or fork the repo, open any `.kql` file in the **Log Analytics Query** blade or **Sentinel Analytics Rule Wizard**, tweak parameters such as `TimeRange` or `Whitelist` tables, then save as a **Scheduled Query Rule** or **Hunting query**.
-Each query is fully commented, parameter‑driven, and safe to run read‑only—no data mutation commands are used.
+The deployment of this toolkit is a straightforward process: clone or fork the repository, open any .kql file within the Log Analytics Query blade or Sentinel Analytics Rule Wizard, modify parameters such as TimeRange or Whitelist tables, and save the adjustments as a Scheduled Query Rule or Hunting query.
+Each query includes thorough commentary, is driven by parameters, and is safely executable in read-only mode, thereby eliminating the risk of data mutation commands.

 ---